 For some, road bikes are too hard to ride consistently around town.
 They might be great for the trails and setting new speed records, but comfort is not one of their specialties.

-A fat bike is extremely easy to learn on because the fear of losing balance or tipping over is reduced.
+A fat bike is extremely easy to learn because the fear of losing balance or tipping over is reduced.

 It’s comfortable to hop on and off as much as needed during a ride.
 It gives riders confidence, even if they don’t have much currently.